 Local History - People and their Homes

 For KS2 looking at people who have lived locally and examples of their homes and gardens.

-The programme is taught inside the Knoll, one of the Edwardian houses at the Botanic Garden where many original features remain.
-Children can compare what they see with old photographs of when the house was a family home.
+The programme is taught inside Beaumont Hall, one of the Edwardian houses at the Botanic Garden where many original features remain.
 We discuss the lives of the people who lived there, both owners and servants, and set this in the context of the development of the city of Leicester.

 - Children visit the tropical glasshouse and learn about the work of some famous Leicestershire scientists and presenters including David Attenborough.

 - Everyone can enjoy a short game of croquet on the lawn, as the owners would have done in the past.

 - Numbers: One / two classes